 How long does it take to get to school from the place you are looking at?
 Is it important to you to walk or to be able to take the bus of bike?
 Where are the closest grocery stores in the neighborhood?
 Do you own a car?
 You may need to pay for parking spaces at your place of residence and at your school.

 Calculate your budget out including rent, utilities, tuition, and food expenses.
-The WWU student business office can help!
+The WWU Financial Literacy Intelligence Group can help!

 Set up a meeting and talk with your roommates about who will be paying for which utility.
 Make sure you understand the responsibility involved and can afford to pay the whole bill, not just part of it.